-How to make the perfect Café Racer or Scrambler Seat.
+How to make the perfect Scrambler or Cafe Racer seat.

-“Hey man I have a seat off eBay that should fit my bike but I can’t get it right can you fit it for me?”
+“Hey man I have a cafe racer seat off eBay that should fit my bike but I can’t get it right can you fit it for me?”

 Hell.
 Fucking.
 No.